2 new COVID-19 cases confirmed in Boyd County

-BOYD COUNTY, Ky.
-(WSAZ) – Two new positive cases of COVID-19 are confirmed in Boyd County, according to the Boyd County Emergency Operations Center.
+Two new positive cases of COVID-19 are confirmed in Boyd County, according to the Boyd County Emergency Operations Center.

 The agency made that announcement Wednesday.